 Candidates should have 50% aggregate marks in BSc.
 Although, this requirement is optional.
 Only topmost institutes such as IITs, NITs have such minimum percentage requirement.

-Note: If you want to pursue MSc from IITs/IISc through IIT JAM, then you must have 55% aggregate marks at BSc level.
+Note: If you want to pursue MSc from IITs/IISc, know About IIT JAM, for which you must have 55% aggregate marks at BSc level.

 Ques: How many years does it take to complete MSc in India?